Pastor and author Ted Cunningham combines humor with practical advice for enjoying more connection and intimacy in your marriage.

 End of Teaser

-Ted: Well, it is good to be here.
+Pastor Ted Cunningham: Well, it is good to be here.
 Hebrews 13:4 says, "Marriage should be honored by all and the marriage bed kept pure."
 Now I grew up in an Independent Fundamental Premillennial King James Version-Only Baptist Church.
 (Cheers and Laughter) And so, I really shouldn't even be here tonight.
-(Laughter) Anyway I grew up in a church, in a home that taught me how to love Jesus, but I grew up in a church and a home that taught me how to honor purity, but not necessarily how to honor marriage.
+(Laughter).
+Anyway I grew up in a church, in a home that taught me how to love Jesus, but I grew up in a church and a home that taught me how to honor purity, but not necessarily how to honor marriage.

 So, you can imagine, seven years into marriage, one night my wife was in bed reading a book on how men think.
 It's not a real thick book.
 (Laughter) You can read it in about a night.
 (Laughter) And I remember her reading this book and flippin' the pages and I could tell she was gettin' more and more mad, (Laughter), getting' more and more frustrated.

 And I told her for years, "The problem with our marriage is, you read too much.
 (Laughter) [If] you'd stop readin', we'd have a better marriage."
 And she's flippin' these pages and she finally sets the book down and she goes, "I have to ask you a question and I need an honest answer."
 She said, "Have you ever struggled with lust towards another woman?"

 Now let me teach you somethin'.
 (Laughter) All right, you start by acting as though you didn't hear the question.
 (Laughter) "Huh?"
 (Laughter) "Have you ever struggled with lust towards another woman?"
 Tactic two, you act as though you didn't understand the question.
 (Laughter) "What do you mean?"
 (Laughter) But then I knew we were going there.